 The most powerful of the early Welsh kings in the north was Maelgwn Gwynedd, possibly a descendant of Scottish settlers.

 If the early kingdoms of northern Wales owe a debt to the Scots, those of the south owe a similar debt to the Irish.
 The area of Dyfed was heavily colonised by Irish settlers in the last years of the Empire and the decades which followed.

-A shadowy figure in the early legends of the Welsh kingdoms is Magnus Maximus (Macsen Wledig of the Mabinogion), who appears in the geneologies of several kingdoms.
-Magnus Maximus was a Roman official who may have been responsible for the final withdrawal of Roman troops from Wales, possibly in 383AD, as part of his attempt to sieze control of the Empire.
-He was briefly sucessful in his bid, and he ruled in the West for several years before he, in turn, was cast down.
+A shadowy figure in the early legends of the Welsh kingdoms is Magnus Maximus (Macsen Wledig of the Mabinogion), who appears in the genealogies of several kingdoms.
+Magnus Maximus was a Roman official who may have been responsible for the final withdrawal of Roman troops from Wales, possibly in 383AD, as part of his attempt to seize control of the Empire.
+He was briefly successful in his bid, and he ruled in the West for several years before he, in turn, was cast down.

 From these moderately factual beginnings, the legend of Macsen Wledig grew until later scholars credited him with being the founding father of the Welsh nation, which is stretching the facts a bit TOO thin.

 One of the British leaders after the departure of the Romans was Vortigern (Gwyrtheryn of Welsh legend), who may have been a native of the Welsh borders.
 Certainly, the kings of Powys claimed him as an ancestor.
 It was Vortigern who is blamed for inviting Saxon mercenaries into Britain to help maintain order in the period following the departure of Roman troops.
 When the money ran out to pay the mercenaries, they rebelled and over the course of several centuries, took over control of large sections of Britain from the Romano-British.